Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Research Design

 \subsubsection{Changes along the COVID-19 Pandemic}

-To test whether any change between the four data collection waves occurred, we ran a series of 17 repeated-measures ANOVAs, one per variable.
-This allowed us to test if, for example, software engineer's well-being increased, decreased, or remained the same.
-Additional to the common descriptive (means and standard deviations) and inferential statistics (F-value\footnote{The F-value is a test-statistic that increases with larger mean-differences, lower within-group variability or larger sample size.
-It is, for fixed sample size, inversely related to the p-value which is used to determine whether our findings are statistically significant.} and $p$-value), we report as an effect size how many participants report a higher, lower, or equal level of any variable at time 4 compared to time 1.
-Given the number of 17 tests of variables, which are, however, mostly correlated with each other, we set our $\alpha$-level to .004.
-That is, we only consider findings to be significant if $p < .004$.
-This threshold is, in our view, neither conservative nor liberal.
-However, we acknowledge that other researchers might prefer a more conservative or liberal threshold.
-We, therefore, report the exact $p$-values, which allows researchers to select different thresholds.
+To test whether any change between the six data collection waves occurred, we ran a series of 17 Friedman's tests, which is a non-parametric version of the repeated-measures ANOVAs, one per variable.
+This allowed us to test whether software engineers' well-being increased, decreased, or remained the same.
+Additional to the common descriptive (means and standard deviations) and inferential statistics ($\chi$-value and $p$-value\footnote{The $\chi$-value is a test-statistic that increases with larger mean-differences, lower within-group variability, or larger sample size.
+It is, for fixed sample size, inversely related to the p-value, which is used to determine whether our findings are statistically significant.}), we report as an effect size how many participants report a higher, lower, or equal level of any variable at Wave 6 compared to Wave 1.
+To correct the false-positive rate, which was necessary given the number of 17 tests, we applied the $M_{eff}$-correction method~\cite{derringer2018simple} which we resulted in a $\alpha$-level to .0037.
+We therefore only consider findings to be significant if $p < .004$.
+However, since there is, to the best of our knowledge, no single best way to correct for multiple comparison, we acknowledge that other researchers might prefer a more conservative or liberal threshold.
+Therefore, we report the exact $p$-values, allowing researchers to select different thresholds.
+Subsequently, we ran a series of 17 (dependent variables) $\times$ 7 (moderators) = 119 linear mixed-effects models to test whether past working from home experience, living alone (yes vs. no), income, gender (women vs. men), age, preference for working from home and having changed jobs predicted to change over time in any of the 17 dependent variables.
+Given the large number of tests, we set our $\alpha$-level to .0005.